-That’s why the American Express True Cashback Card is so useful.
-This card gives you cashback on virtually anything you spend on, and there is no limit to how much cashback you can get every month.
+The Amex True Cashback Card is a super low-effort gives you 1.5% cashback on virtually anything you spend on, and there is no limit to how much cashback you can get every month.

 What’s more, in the first 6 months of card membership, you receive 3% cashback on up to $5,000 spending.
-That’s about $150 of free money.
+That’s about $150 of cash rebates.

 So is this card really all it’s cracked up to be?
 Let’s investigate: